hirosystems/docs/docs/stacks-blockchain-api/feature-guides/microblocks.md

 # Microblocks support

-API support for microblocks is a work-in-progress.
-Please review the Microblocks API documentation carefully to ensure that you are up-to-date on the latest implementation details for microblocks.
+**Note** Please review the Microblocks API documentation carefully to ensure you are up-to-date on the latest implementation details for microblocks.

-The API allows querying the most recently streamed microblocks when you run the following command:
+The Stacks Blockchain API enables you to query the most recently streamed microblocks when you run the following command:

 ```bash
 # for mainnet, remove `.testnet`